dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Application allows to query latest price of given stock.
+Application allows to query latest price of list of stocks.
 <br>
 <br>